-905 Impervious Surface Area- This highly urbanized reach contains 6.6 ac of total impervious surfaces, which exist at a higher proportion than the overall shorelines reviewed in this report.
+Impervious Surface Area- This highly urbanized reach contains 6.6 ac of total impervious surfaces, which exist at a higher proportion than the overall shorelines reviewed in this report.
 However, individual developed lots have less impervious surfaces when compared to the shorelines of the entire Stevenson Urban Area.
 Impervious surfaces are concentrated near and south of the bridge at Rock Creek Drive.
 The reach has been rated "Poor".

-910 Table 4.4-2 - Rock Creek Reach 1 Impervious Surface Comparison
+Table 4.4-2 - Rock Creek Reach 1 Impervious Surface Comparison

 Impervious Surface Areas

-Total Impervious Area Mean Impervious % of Developed Lots Median Impervious % of Developed Lots
+Total Impervious Area % Land Covered by Impervious Surfaces Median Impervious % of Developed Lots

 Reach 6.6 ac 15.1% 22.1% 17.3%

 Total Jurisdiction 29.4 ac 14.4% 46.3% 36.2%

-Overwater Roads & Structures- This "Very Poor" reach has the most overwater roads & structures in Stevenson's shoreline jurisdiction.
-The Rock Creek Drive bridge, a pedestrian-only bridge and the SR 14 bridge are existing public structures.
-A deteriorating private deteriorating dock (denoted on Map 15 as D) is located on private property between SR 14 and the BNSF railroad.
+Stevenson's shoreline jurisdiction.
+The Rock Creek Drive bridge, a pedestrian-only bridge and the SR 14 bridge are joined by a private deteriorating dock (Figure 15).
 Additionally, the BNSF railroad bridge marks the southern extent of this reach.
 In total, these structures cover ~14,000 sf of the stream.
 The Rock Creek Drive and SR 14 bridges both have piers placed in the water.
-The City is seeking grant funding to replace the Rock Creek Drive bridge with a freespan structure.
-The BNSF bridge is proposed for replacement and preliminary designs indicate a removal of the bridgehead piers/revetments that constrict the channel
+The City intends to replace the Rock Creek Drive bridge with a freespan structure.
+The BNSF bridge is proposed for replacement and preliminary designs indicate a removal of the piers that constitute a portion of the OHWM.

-0 under the bridge.
 The replacement project may also provide for the removal of some pilings and other dilapidated structures in the vicinity.

 Setbacks to OHWM- Nearly half of the properties in this reach are developed in some fashion and most of the developed lots contain some type of building.
-The central tendencies for the location of these buildings combine to ~100 ft from the OHWM, and structures are typically located slightly closer.
+The average location of these buildings is nearly 100 ft from the OHWM, and streutres are typically located slightly closer.
 This reach is rated as "Good" and contrasts interestingly with the development setback trends of Rock Creek Reach 2 which has a lesser rating.